wsmithril/wslock/README.md

     make

-Needs root privilege to set `suid` primission properly if not using PAM to auth.
+Needs root privilege to set `setuid` primission properly if not using PAM to auth. `wslock` needs root to read from shadow file for hashed password.

 Usage:
 --------

 Just

     ./wslock

 and then input your password then `Enter` to exit.